tuyenshares/personal-website/content/now/now.md

 # Order that this section appears on the page.
 weight: 10

-title: This is a ***NOW*** page
+title: This is a NOW page
-subtitle: Its purpose is to reply to this pressing question: What are you doing now?
+subtitle:

 design:
   columns: "1"